midonet/midonet/docs/rest-api-specification.md

         <td>Bool</td>
         <td>POST</td>
         <td>No</td>
-        <td>Set whether the match on the data layer source should be
+        <td>Set whether the match on the data link layer source should be
-         inverted (match packets whose data layer source is NOT equal to dlSrc).
+         inverted (match packets whose data layer link source is NOT equal to dlSrc).
 Will be stored, but ignored until dlSrc is set.</td>
     </tr>
     <tr>